US, Japan and India increase pressure on OPEC to stop rising oil | Economy

-“The idea that Saudi Arabia [el líder de facto del grupo de exportadores], Russia and other large manufacturers are not going to pump much, so it is not right that people can come and go to work. ” Joe Biden, When G20 Summit Held last weekend in Rome.
-A few hours later it was the turn of his energy secretary Jennifer Gronholm: “The price of petrol depends on what is happening in the world oil market.
+“The idea of Saudi Arabia [el líder de facto del grupo de exportadores], Russia and other large manufacturers are not going to pump much, so it is not right that people can come and go to work. ” Joe Biden, When G20 Summit Held last weekend in Rome.
+Shortly afterwards, his energy secretary, Jennifer Granholm, said: “The price of petrol depends on what’s happening in the world oil market.
 That market is controlled by a cartel: OPEC.
-So that poster has more to say [que yo] About what is happening ”.
+So that poster has more to say. [que yo] About what is happening ”.
 He criticized the fact that while global demand for crude oil had already returned to pre-epidemic levels, distribution had not yet been done so.

 Indian Oil and Natural Gas Minister Hardeep Singh Puri and Japanese Trade and Industry Minister Koichi Hakiuda have made similar comments in recent days.
-Meanwhile, China and the European Union, the world’s largest crude importers, are quiet.
+But China and the European Union, the world’s largest oil importers, are quiet.

 The U.S. insistence that OPEC raise its production ceiling is, in essence, a response to the additional cost its drivers face each time they go to refuel: the cost is about 40% higher than it was at the beginning of the year.
 Like Spain and other European countries, on the other side of the Atlantic, petrol prices have been high for more than seven years, leading to a sharp rise in general inflation.